On the Build menu, click System File Specification, or click the button on the toolbar.

-Specifying where to search for your database files
+Specifying where to search for your database, 800xA graphics and Function Code files

-Entering paths to databases and function code help files
+Entering paths to databases, 800xA graphics and function code help files

-- Once a path has been entered, the drop-down arrow can be used to select the same location for other database types OR you can copy and paste from one box to another.
+- Once a path has been entered, the drop-down arrow can be used to select the same location for other file types OR you can copy and paste from one box to another.

 Browsing to choose paths